 11. Cheese and rosehip gelato

 Gelato made with Pied-de-Vent cheese and rosehips is a bold but tasty flavour combination that could only have been created in the Îles de la Madeleine.
 It was the brainchild of renowned chef Johanne Vigneau, who concocted this ice cream to showcase the Fromagerie du Pied-de-Vent’s signature cheese.
 Purchase this gelato directly from the cheese factory or at Gourmande de Nature, the perfect place to stock up on delicious products from the Islands.

 12. Flavoured chocolates and caramels

 Well established in Kamouraska (Bas-Saint-Laurent), La Fée Gourmande offers chocolates with ganache fillings, each more tempting than the next.
-They also make caramels, including several flavoured with beer from the local microbrewery Tête d’Allumette.
+They also make caramels, including several flavoured with beer from Tête d’Allumette, a local microbrewery.
 In hot weather, their dairy bar will delight your taste buds: treat yourself to an ice cream dipped in one of their high-quality chocolates!

 13. Alcoholic beverages made with maple sap